Session Type(s): Panel, Streamed Session

 Before deciding to become a data scientist, political work consumed Terrance professional life.
 He worked numerous campaigns at the local, state, national, and international level, holding every position on a campaign except the candidate.
 Terrance has been featured in a variety of publications and media outlets including CNN, The Hill, and Bloomberg News for his expertise on the attitudes of young, diverse voters and the best messages to mobilize them.

 Other sessions: First They Came for CRT ...
-Why Saving Democracy Means Defending Racial Justice, Combating Political Cynicism in Black Communities
+Why Saving Democracy Means Defending Racial Justice, Covering Crime and Safety in 2024: The New Narrative, Combating Political Cynicism in Black Communities